Meerownymous/ZiZZi/readme.md

 //C#
 var list =
     new ZiBlock("shopping-list",
-    	new BxValueList("fruits", "fruit", //"fruit" as name for entries must be specified "Apple",
+    	new ZiValueList("fruits", "fruit", //"fruit" as name for entries must be specified "Apple",
     	    "Banana"
         )